 Add the chicken and stir fry for 1-2 minutes to lightly seared the chicken and coat with all the aromatics.

-Add the hot broad bean paste, stir the chicken to mix with the paste before adding the beer, followed by the potatoes, cinnamon stick and star anise.
+Add the hot broad bean paste, stir the chicken to mix with the paste before adding the rice wine and beer, followed by the potatoes, cinnamon stick and star anise.
 Add the water, dark soy sauce and sugar, bring to the boil and allows to simmer for 20-25 minutes, until the chicken is tender and the potatoes are cooked.
 Top up with some water if it's too dry.
 You want lots and lots of the delicious gravy.

 Transfer to a large plate and serve with either flat wide noodles or steamed rice.
 The choice is yours.